jschrier/blog/_posts/2023-10-04-Protein-Language-Models.md

 # Model types

 Proteins seem like a language problem:  We have an alphabet of amino acids and we have a natural sequence.
-So it makes sense to apply the same type of [transformer]({{ site.baseurl }}{% post_url 2023-03-07-A-Few-Of-My-Favorite-Transformer-Tutorials) type models that are becoming popular for natural language processing (NLP).
+So it makes sense to apply the same type of [transformer]({{ site.baseurl }}{% post_url 2023-03-07-A-Few-Of-My-Favorite-Transformer-Tutorials}) type models that are becoming popular for natural language processing (NLP).
 If you'd like a more scholarly justification see the brief review by [Ofer et al, "The language of proteins: NLP, machine learning & protein sequences"](https://doi.org/10.1016/j.csbj.2021.03.022) (2021).
-This review also goes into other (non-transformer) NLP-style approaches to the problem .
+This review also goes into other (non-transformer) NLP-style approaches to the problem.

 So let's quickly [review some transformer models for natural language processing](https://huggingface.co/docs/transformers/model_summary#natural-language-processing).

 * **BERT** is an encoder-only transformer trained by masking tokens in the input; it's magic power is that it is bidirectional (it tries to predict the missing information from [c-terminus](https://en.wikipedia.org/wiki/C-terminus) to [n-terminus](https://en.wikipedia.org/wiki/N-terminus) **and then** from n-terminus to c-terminus).
 At the end of this we are left with an embedding that we can use as input to a neural network or whatever to make a prediction.
 This makes it natural for infilling tasks (fill in the missing blank), but not well suited for de novo generation tasks

 * **GPT-x** (where x>=2 ) is a decoder-only transformer that predicts the next word moving from left-to right.
 That is to say it has a "causal" autoregressive training objective.
 Its strength is that this makes it easy to generate next tokens (hence allowing ChatGPT to exist).
-It's weakness is that it lacks the bidirectional context of BERT
+A weakness is that it lacks the bidirectional context of BERT

 * **BART** is a text-infilling model where some text spans are replaced by a single mask token and the decoder predicts uncorrupted tokens.
 This might be really interesting for peptides, but I haven't come across it yet.

 * [Convolutional neural networks](https://en.wikipedia.org/wiki/Convolutional_neural_network) are old-school (they're not transformers), but can also be used for proteins, but you might try them for pro teins as well... more below..

-* [XLNet](https://arxiv.org/abs/1906.08237) (& friends):  an autoregressive language model, but with a training objective which obtains full bidirectional attention by maximizing the likelihood over all permutations of a factorization order.
+* [XLNet](https://arxiv.org/abs/1906.08237) (and friends):  an autoregressive language model, but with a training objective which obtains full bidirectional attention by maximizing the likelihood over all permutations of a factorization order.
 Authors claim that it performs better than BERT at BERT-like bidirectional tasks.

 # Pre-trained protein/peptide language models